autonomousvision/sdfstudio/docs/sdfstudio-methods.md

 ## Mask Loss

-The (optional) mask loss can be helpful to seperate the foreground object from the background.
+The (optional) mask loss can be helpful to separate the foreground object from the background.
 However, it requires additional masks as inputs.
 For example, in NeuralReconW, a segmentation network can be used to predict the sky region and the sky segmentation can be used as a label for the mask loss.
 The mask loss is used by default if masks are provided in the dataset.
 You can change the weight for the mask loss via:

 ```
 --pipeline.model.fg-mask-loss-mult 0.001